 We note that this process of selection is informed by our assessment of historical pricing patterns and the availability of relevant solar export data.
-It may be that different circumstances in future would suggest an alternative approach.
-For instance, a more unpredictable trend in the correlation between solar exports and prices may warrant a Monte Carlo analysis to generate a profile for solar exports and prices that is made up of outcomes over a number of historical years, though we do not consider this appropriate in this case for reasons discussed in Section 1.3.
+It may be that different circumstances in the future would suggest an alternative approach.
+For instance, a more unpredictable trend in the correlation between solar exports and prices may warrant a Monte Carlo analysis to generate a profile for solar exports and prices that are made up of outcomes over a number of historical years, though we do not consider this appropriate in this case for reasons discussed in Section 1.3.

-• Step 2: Calculate price level for 2021/22
+• Step 2: Calculate price level for 2022/23

-The average price level for 2021/22 is represented by the average prices of 2021/22 quarterly base swaps (after adjusting for an assumed contract premium).
+The average price level for 2022/23 is represented by the average prices of 2022/23 quarterly base swaps (after adjusting for an assumed contract premium).
 In our calculations, we assume a contract premium of 5 per cent.